-Couple Two people living in the same household who are married to, or civil partners of, each other, or are living Disability of the Allegan together as though they were married or civil partners.
+A sub-second state of the balance of the Consected second second Council Tax Reduction A scheme designed to help people in financial need pay Scheme their council tax.
+Couple Two people living in the same household who are married to, or civil partners of, each other, or are living Disability Living Allowance together as though they were married or civil partners.
 Disability Living Allowance A non-means-tested, non-taxable benefit paid to people who need supervision or help with their daily or nightly care, or who have mobility problems.
-It has now been replaced for most people by Personal Independence Farnings Payment but is still paid for children.
-Earnings Employed earner Any remuneration or profit derived from employment.
-A person who is gainfully employed under a contract of Employed earner service.
+It has now been replaced for most people by Personal Independence Payment but is still paid for children.
+Earnings Any remuneration or profit derived from employment.
+Employed earner A person who is gainfully employed under a contract of service.
 Employment and Support A benefit paid to working-age people who have an Allowance illness, health condition or a disability which makes it difficult or impossible to work.
 Contribution-based Employment and Support Allowance is not means-tested but based on National Insurance contributions.
 Income- related Employment and Support Allowance is means- tested.
 Estrangement A breakdown of a relationship between 2 persons.
 Extended reduction A set amount of council tax reduction awarded for a specified period, usually 4 weeks.
 Family A couple, or a couple where one or both have responsibility for a child or young person living in the same household, or a lone parent who has responsibility for a child or young person living in the same household.
-Financial or tax year The period beginning 6 th April in one year to 5 th April in the following year.
-Household Not defined as such but is given its every-day meaning, taking account of factors such as the overall relationship between the parties, living arrangements and the degree to which facilities are shared.
+Financial or tax year The period beginning 6 th April in one year to 5 th April in Household the following year.
+Not defined as such but is given its every-day meaning, Tiousenoid taking account of factors such as the overall relationship between the parties, living arrangements and the degree to which facilities are shared.
 Children and young people are treated as part of the household even when temporarily absent but are not part of the household in certain specific circumstances, such as when they are living in care or formally placed with the applicant.
 Housing Benefit An income-related (means-tested) benefit paid to tenants on low incomes (either in or out of work) to help pay their rent.
 The scheme is administered by local authorities in accordance with national legislation.
 Income Support An income-related (means-tested) benefit paid to working-age people on low income such as carers and lone parents.
 It is not usually paid to someone receiving Jobseeker's Allowance or Employment and Support Allowance.
 Jobseeker's Allowance A benefit paid to working-age people who are not working (or working less than 16 hours a week) and who are available for, and actively seeking full-time work.
 Contribution-based Jobseeker's Allowance is not means- tested but depends on National Insurance contributions.
-Income-based Jobseeker's Allowance is means-tested.
+Income-based Jobseeker's Allowance is means-tested. וותטוווב-שמזכע זטשזכבתבו ז אונטשמוונד וז ווובמווז-נבזנבע.